 Soldier’s Angels is one organization dedicated to supporting soldiers.
 There are many opportunities to get involved, including sending cards, care packages, and more.

 You can also contact a local organization to ask about helping veterans in your own community.
-Apple Pie Books shares a list of items you might consider adding to a care package.
+The Military Wife and Mom shares a list of items you might consider adding to a care package.

 Learn a Veterans Day Song or Poem